-Our 2016-2017 exhibit, completed in collaboration with Museum Studies students, focuses on artifacts related to the production of scientific knowledge at the University of Toronto.
+Our 2016-2017 exhibit, completed in collaboration with Museum Studies students, focused on artifacts related to the production of scientific knowledge at the University of Toronto.
 From university glassblowers, to artists producing instructional images, to university researchers building unique lab equipment, the exhibit examines the variety people and objects behind the university’s rich ‘making’ history.
 We interviewed a number of technicians and artists–you can listen to their stories by following the link below, or here, for videos of the The Makers of Scientific Materials at the University of Toronto.
-Our free exhibit is on the 3rd floor of the Victoria College [Read More...]
+This exhibit is now closed (find our latest exhibit here).
+You can [Read More...]

 The history of healthcare in Toronto covers an array of professions and subjects.
 It is preserved in a vast number of objects and documents.
 This exhibit offers a glimpse into Toronto’s medical past and presents a sample of objects from across the medical spectrum from the nineteenth and twentieth centuries.
 These items have been contributed by several university collections: the Fisher Rare Book Library, the University of Toronto Scientific Instrument Collection, and the collection of the Medical Alumni Association.